When $\mathbb{Z}_2$ one-form symmetry leads to non-invertible axial symmetries: Non-invertible symmetries in N=1 Super Yang-Mills USp(2N)/Z2

 Thus, one expect two adjacent vacua to be physically inequivalent, since they are not related by a genuine invertible symmetry.
 Indeed, in $(USp(2N)/ \mathbb{Z}_2)_+$, the non trivial line operators of the class $(0,1)$ are aligned with the condensing particle $(0,1)$ in half of the vacua, namely the vacua that are labelled by an even number.
 There is no alignement in the other half.
 At the end, going to low energies yields a $\mathbb{Z}_2$ gauge theory in the even vacua and a trivially gapped theory (with an SPT$_1$) in the odd vacua.
 It is the converse for $(USp(2N)/ \mathbb{Z}_2)_-$, where one has a trivially gapped theory in the even vacua and a $\mathbb{Z}_2$ gauge theory in the odd vacua.
 All in all, this agrees with (\ref{eq:cecicela}), in the sense that a $2\pi$-shift of $\theta$ both changes vacuum and the theory.
 The vacua of $(USp(2N)/ \mathbb{Z}_2)_+$ and $(USp(2N)/ \mathbb{Z}_2)_-$ are the same, provided that one relabels them.

 The difference in the anomaly between two adjacent vacua is $2\pi \frac{N}{4} \int \mathcal{P} [\hat{B}]$, where $N$ is an odd number.
 Hence, one should decorate again the basic domain wall with the minimal 3d TQFT $\mathcal{A}^{2,1}$.
 The discussion is the same as in the cases analyzed before, in the sense that the non-invertible domain wall interpolates between vacua whose characteristic is to be trivially gapped on one side, and a $\mathbb{Z}_2$ gauge theory on the other.
 The non-invertibility of the domain wall is related to its coupling to the 2-form gauge field implementing the $\mathbb{Z}_2$ quotient of the gauge group.
 Other details of the gauge theory do not matter.
+For instance, the fusion rules of the defects are exactly the same as for $SU(4n+2)/\mathbb{Z}_2 + \textrm{$ \yng(1,1)$}$, which we exemplified for $n=1$ in \S \ref{sec:DomainWallsSU6}.

 Note that the same TQFT can be obtained by different arguments, pertinent to ${\cal N}=1$ SYM with generic gauge group.
 In \cite{Delmastro:2020dkz}, it is found that for gauge group $USp(2N)$, the TQFT on the domain wall between adjacent vacua should be $USp(2)_N$ CS theory.
 Now the latter theory, seen as $SU(2)_N$, is level-rank dual to $U(N)_{-2}$.
 For odd $N$, the $\mathbb{Z}_2$ one-form symmetry of this CS theory has a 't Hooft anomaly \cite{Gaiotto:2014kfa}, which is actually captured by its $\mathcal{A}^{2,1}$ TQFT sector (recall that $\mathcal{A}^{2,1} = U(1)_{2}\simeq U(1)_{-2}$).
 Hence in the $USp(2N)/ \mathbb{Z}_2$ theory with odd $N$, the minimal TQFT coupling to the 2-form gauge field coincides with what we found.